Pathophysiology

 Pathophysiology is the subject that will introduce you to the details of specific diseases, pathological mechanisms, and, most importantly, provide a solid foundation for your clinical classes.

-The course is conducted through 12 in-person classes, for which you need to prepare in advance.
-Preparation will be beneficial not only for understanding the topic, but also actively participating in class (bonus points), and for pre-credit and exam prep.
+The course is conducted through 13 in-person classes, for which you need to prepare in advance.
+Preparation will be beneficial not only for understanding the topic, but also actively participating in class (to receive bonus points), and for pre-credit and exam prep.

 The classes may begin with an in-class quiz on the topic of the day, but this is not always the case.
 During the first class, you will be introduced to the regulations and will learn what to expect for the upcoming academic year.

-Participation in the classes will be rewarded with bonus points that will be added to your credit score.
-These bonus points are crucial, either to qualify for an exemption or to avoid having to sit for the pre-exam.
+Active participation in the classes will be rewarded with bonus points that will be added to your credit score.
+These bonus points are crucial, either to qualify for an exemption or to improve your credit score.

 The course includes four credits and one final exam.
-These assessments mainly cover topics discussed in class, although lecture material is also an important component.
+These assessments mainly cover topics discussed in class, although lecture material is also important.

 Every class will be accredited based on either a short quiz or simply attendance.
-If you fail a in-class quiz, a dedicated consultation hour for retakes will be arranged at the end of the module.
+If you fail an in-class quiz, a dedicated consultation hour for retakes will be arranged at the end of the module.
+Missed classes are made up in the same way.
 The class representative will coordinate this with Dr. Bialuk.

 In addition, you must obtain a minimum of 60% of the total points across the four credits throughout the year.
 If you are absent during a credit, a retake will be arranged with Professor Bialuk, provided that your absence was justified in a timely manner.

-In the same week as the midterm test, students will present a clinical case in groups of two or more.
+In the same week as the credit, students are required to present a clinical case in evenly distributed groups i.e all offered cases should be covered, assigning one case per group.
 The clinical case will be presented as a PowerPoint presentation in person.

-The presentation should focus on the underlying pathophysiologic processes.
-Treatment plans should be disregarded in the case presentation, although a brief mention is not harmful.
-It is crucial to follow the template provided for a PowerPoint presentation!
+The presentation should focus on the underlying pathophysiologic processes and mechanisms.
+It is crucial to follow the template provided for the presentation on Blacckboard..

 Absentees will present their case during a dedicated consultation hour, which will be arranged by the class representative.

-You will not receive bonus points for the presentations; however, they remain a mandatory part of the course.
+You will not be awarded any bonus points for the presentations, however they remain a mandatory part of the course.

-Each credits presents with 20 questions - which are uniquely made each year.
+Each credit presents with 20 questions with a maximum of up to 3 lecture questions- which are uniquely made each year.

 In the case of an excused absence during a credit - a retake may be arranged.
 Unexcused absences during the credits lead to zero points and no possibility to retake.

-Admittance to the final the exam requires obtaining 60% from all the 4 credits collectively.
+Admittance to the final exam requires obtaining 60% from all 4 credits collectively.
 Upon failing to meet this criteria, admission may be acquired by passing a pre - exam.

 Pre-exam